Tropical Storm Epsilon forms, as Atlantic nears record for busiest hurricane season

 The storm is forecast to intensify, attaining hurricane status before making a run toward Bermuda later in the week.
 The only other Epsilon to form, in 2005, didn’t do so until Nov.
 29 that year, putting us more than five weeks ahead of that record pace.

-The current track forecast favors a glancing blow to Bermuda rather than a direct hit, but that could change with subsequent updates.
-Bermuda has already had a number of tropical scares this year, including from Paulette, a Category 1 hurricane which made landfall with 90 mph maximum sustained winds Sept.
+The current track forecast favors a glancing blow to Bermuda rather than a direct hit, but that could change.
+Bermuda has already had a number of tropical scares this year, including from Paulette, a Category 1 hurricane that made landfall with 90-mph maximum sustained winds on Sept.
 14.

 Tracking Epsilon